Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 When you keep procrastinating, you will never come close to achieving your goals, even as you keep rotating in the ‘failure’ corridor.

-Then eventually, you will learn the language.
+Then, eventually, you will learn the language.

-As long as you do those things and keep them up, you will inevitably learn to express them with confidence and fluency sooner or later.
+If you do those things and keep them up, you will inevitably learn to express them with confidence and fluency sooner or later.

 I’ve seen these traits first-hand in a diverse set of successful people.